ipfs/ipfs-blog/src/_blog/2023-01-community-calendar.md

 ## The New IPFS Community Calendar

-Today, we're excited to share the new [IPFS Community Calendar](https://ipfs.fyi/calendar) as a hub for all IPFS community events — both offline and online.
+Today, in the spirit of the new year, we're excited to share the new [IPFS Community Calendar](https://ipfs.fyi/calendar) as a hub for all IPFS community events — both offline and online.

 We created this for you and are keen to have you join us.